Open-EO/openeo.org/documentation/1.0/developers/backends/performance.md

 A popular example of such a case, is infrastructures that store the data on the same machines that do the processing.
 In such a case, an openEO backend can choose to load and process the data directly on the machine that has the data stored.
-Another example is adjusting and aligning the data chunks for the processing to internal layout of the file format that stores the EO data.
+Another example is adjusting and aligning the data chunks for the processing to the internal layout of the file format that stores the EO data.
 IO performance optimizations like this are only possible if the processing engine has deep knowledge of the data organization from storage system over networks to file formats.